TheRealDjElite/TheRealDjElite/README.md

 ## 🧰 Tools and Skills

-Excel (decision tools, trackers, QA tracking)
+Excel (decision tools, trackers, QA frameworks)
-AI-Directed Excel Modeling
-AI-Assisted SQL and Python for Data Validation
-AI tools (ChatGPT, Copilot, Gemini, Perplexity)
-SharePoint, Office 365
+SQL (data validation, case auditing, reporting queries) Python (workflow automation, data checks, CSV processing) AI tooling (ChatGPT, Claude, Copilot, Gemini, Perplexity, NotebookLM, Wolfram Alpha) SharePoint · Office 365
 AWS Cloud Foundations (completed) · Google Prompting Essentials (Coursera, May 2025)

 ## 🧱 Technical Foundation

-Hands-on experience in PC repair, system diagnostics, and multi-system troubleshooting.
-Early technical roles shaped how I isolate defects, test assumptions, and build controls that hold up under pressure.
+My career started in PC repair, system diagnostics, first-call resolution in technical support, and airline reservations on SABRE where a mistake had immediate consequences.
+Every one of those roles ran on the same standard: find the real problem, fix it correctly, and do not let it come back.

+That background is uncommon at this level.
+It is the reason the accuracy is real and not just a resume number.

 ## 🌐 Remote Work Ready

-Based in HST and fully remote, with direct experience supporting EST-aligned operations, consistent availability, and no attendance gaps across distributed team environments.
+Based in HST and fully remote, with direct experience supporting EST-aligned operations, consistent availability, and a proven record of delivering without someone looking over my shoulder.